mobify/workshop--adaptivejs-site-1x/README.md

 1. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
 2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
 Use the http://www.merlinspotions.com/potions URL for the Site URL form field.
-3. Add a new component scss file called `_newsletter.scss` with the following styles
+3. In your editor app, in the `/assets/styles/components` folder, create a new `_newsletter.scss` newsletter component SCSS file.
+4. Add the following style content to your file:

     ```SCSS
     // Newsletter